 Operating assets are assets that are essential to the day-to-day operations of a business.
-In other words, operating assets are assets required in the income-generation process of a business.
+In other words, operating assets are the assets utilized in the ordinary income-generation process of a business.

-- The operating asset turnover ratio is calculated as sales dividend by operating assets.
+The operating asset turnover ratio is calculated as sales divided by operating assets.

-For a general rule of thumb in determining whether an asset is an operating asset, ask yourself: “If the company does not have this asset, will they be able to continue its day-to-day operations?”
-If the answer is no, the asset is likely an operating asset.
+For a general rule of thumb in determining whether an asset is an operating asset, ask yourself: “If the company does not have this asset, will they be able to continue their day-to-day operations?”
+If the answer is no, then the asset is likely an operating asset.

 Formula for Operating Asset Turnover Ratio

-- Sales refer to the revenue earned by the company; and
+Sales refer to the total revenue earned by the company

-Jeff is an equity analyst and is looking to determine the efficiency of a company’s assets.
+Jeff is an equity analyst and is looking to determine the efficiency of a company’s use of its assets.
 A partial balance sheet of the company is provided as follows:

 Additionally, the income statement of the company is provided as follows:

 Jeff notes that the company’s balance sheet includes a line item for vacant land at $230,000.
 He decides to use a variation of the total asset turnover – the operating asset turnover to account for the vacant land that is not currently used in the company’s operations.
-He calculates the operating asset turnover as follows:
+He calculates the ratio as follows:

-Therefore, for every dollar invested in its operating assets, $2.22 of revenue were generated.
+Therefore, for every dollar invested in its operating assets, $2.22 of revenue is generated.

 The operating asset turnover ratio indicates how efficiently a company is using its operating assets to generate revenue.
-A higher ratio is always desirable as it shows that a company is better at utilizing its operating assets to generate revenue.
+A higher ratio is desirable, as it shows that a company is better at utilizing its operating assets to generate revenue.

 Although not as commonly used as the total asset turnover ratio, the operating asset turnover ratio is used when a company holds large assets on its books that are not pertinent to its operations.
-The operating asset turnover excludes such line items in its calculation and provides information regarding how well revenue-generating assets are in generating revenue.
+The ratio excludes such line items in its calculation and, thus, provides information regarding how well revenue-generating assets are being utilized.

-It is important to note that there is no absolute “ideal” operating asset turnover.
-The operating asset turnover should be compared to competitors or the industry average.
-In addition, comparing the operating asset turnover across industries does not provide a strong insight, as the operating asset requirement and revenue-generation capabilities differ significantly among industries.
+It is important to note that there is no absolute “ideal” operating asset turnover ratio.
+The ratio should be analyzed relative to that of competitors or the industry average.
+In addition, comparing the ratio across industries does not provide a strong insight, as the operating asset requirement and revenue-generation capabilities differ significantly among industries.